ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 *7. Participate In Continuous Education And Technology Conferences*

 Technology conferences are ubiquitous nowadays, and There'sa gathering of like-minded individuals for nearly every subspeciality of software engineering.
-Your team, if they haven t already, will likely ask at some point for a budget to attend these conferences.
+Your team, if they haven't already, will likely ask at some point for a budget to attend these conferences.
 A typical budget request would be for $1,000 for air and hotel, and $500 $1,000 for entry fees and per-diem expenses.
 All in all, it will cost on the order of $2,000 for an engineer to attend a conference, plus their time out of the office.
 Both in the spirit of learning and continuous improvement, as well as a host of ancillary benefits, I recommend that you budget for and regularly approve or systematically approve conference requests.

 If the only benefit of attending a conference were that the employee learned a bit more about a relevant technical topic that they're passionate about, the cost would be worth it.
 There are, however, many more benefits.

 I encourage you to require conference attendees to produce a written document summarizing key things they learned after they return.
-You should also consider sponsoring the conferences most relevant to your business and having you or one of your team members host a seminar on a particular topic. ese seminars and sponsorships provide excellent branding opportunities for your company, getting your name and message in front of a very targeted audience an audience that likely contains candidates you'd like to hire in the future.
+You should also consider sponsoring the conferences most relevant to your business and having you or one of your team members host a seminar on a particular topic.
+These seminars and sponsorships provide excellent branding opportunities for your company, getting your name and message in front of a very targeted audience an audience that likely contains candidates you'd like to hire in the future.

 In summary, allocating a budget for engineers to attend conferences is good for individual professional development, with a fairly low-effort documentation exercise. is can be good for team learnings and is a great opportunity through networking, sponsorship, or hosting to recruit future members of the team.